exoplatform/web-conferencing/documentation/ARCHITECTURE.md

 ===============

 Web Conferencing consists of two main parts:
-* a core that add call buttons in Platform pages, offers common API and registration of call connectors build using Connector SPI
+* a core that adds call buttons in Platform pages, offers common API and registration of call connectors build using Connector SPI
 * set of call Connectors, each of them is implementing the SPI and handles actual calls (including UI, user actions, presense etc)

-Thechnically, the Web Conferencing add-on it is a [portal extension](https://docs.exoplatform.org/PLF50/PLFDevGuide.eXoAdd-ons.PortalExtension.html) that offers a core functionality and a SPI for call connectors integration in eXo Platform apps.
+Technically, the Web Conferencing add-on is a [portal extension](https://docs.exoplatform.org/PLF50/PLFDevGuide.eXoAdd-ons.PortalExtension.html) that offers a core functionality and a SPI for call connectors integration in eXo Platform apps.
 A call connector itself, it is an another portal extension that depends on the Web Conferencing.
 Both extensions should be installed to a Platform server for successful work.

 Web Conferencing Core
 -----------